West Bank Settlements Have No Problem Dismantling Outposts When Convenient

 “All these years, we were not legal.
 Like all the outposts in Judea and Samaria, it cannot be legal, but suddenly, when they [the regional council] want to build and promote a project, they tell us ‘You’re trespassing,’ ‘You’re not legal’ and ‘Your houses are not up to code’,” Appelbaum says, adding that late last year the outpost opened a mind and body center which hosts therapeutic workshops – some of which are attended by children and people suffering from PTSD.
 “The absurd thing is that the farm can be integrated, as open public space, in any future construction project.
 Our workshops are attended by people on an almost daily basis, so I asked: ‘Why are you destroying this wonderful thing for a public project when a public project already exists?’
 Rosenthal told me that he is a state official and that he operates in accordance with the law.
 Other officials have intimated to me that they are willing to relocate us to a different location, about a mile to the north.
 The farm won’t be legal there, either, but that’s what they want.
 They want me to be their foot soldier for the next 20 years.”

-Igal Komisarov, the chairman of the Kfar Eldad cooperative society, claims that he only started to try and get the farm removed after Batya Luski’s suicide and that this was because it was built on open public land – and had nothing to do with any future construction plans.
+Igal Komisarov, the chairman of the Kfar Eldad cooperative society, claims that he only started to try and get the farm removed after Batya Luski’s death and that this was because it was built on open public land – and had nothing to do with any future construction plans.
 “Kfar Eldad did agree in the past that Batya Luski could live on the land,” he confirms.
 “We remember her and honor her memory – she has a lot of credit – but we never said that the land belongs to her.
 It’s an area that must be open and accessible to the public.
 The only ones playing the real estate game are the owners of the farm – by renting out structures to families and holding workshops.”

 Lurya Luski sees things very differently.
 He claims that officials from Kfar Eldad, who wanted to get her off the property, began harassing his mother some five or six years ago.
 “She told us about the problems they were making and how she was forced to deal with it alone.
 A few months before her death, they turned up at 3 A.M. with a tractor and started to pull down fences.
 They came to us a little over a month after she died and told us we have to move out.”